RedHat-Middleware-Workshops/devsandbox-category-ai-basics/Readme.md

 # AI Basics in the Developer Sandbox

-Build, deploy, test your own AI/ML model with OpenShift AI, and integrate with an Apache Camel application using OpenShift Dev Spaces in the Developer Sandbox.
+Build, deploy, test your own *AI/ML* model with *OpenShift AI*, and integrate with an *Apache Camel* application using *OpenShift Dev Spaces* in the *Developer Sandbox*.

 ## Get started with the tutorial